Jeff Lorber: Solo career

-In 1984 he released his second solo album In the Heat of the Night and Jeff Lorber Fusion compilation album Lift Off.
+In 1984, Lorber released his second solo album, In the Heat of the Night, and Jeff Lorber Fusion compilation album Lift Off.
 Later that year, he and the production duo of David Frank and Mic Murphy, otherwise known as the System, produced Step by Step.
 The title track, written with Anita Pointer of the Pointer Sisters, rose to number 31 on the U.S. Billboard R&B chart.
 The song "Facts of Love" (featuring Karyn White) from the 1986 album Private Passion was his biggest chart hit, reaching No. 27 on the Billboard Hot 100 and No. 17 on the R&B chart.
 Several singles from this period also appeared on the Billboard Dance charts.
 However, Lorber was not satisfied that he was being overtaken by a more vocal and R&B feel on his own albums, so he took a seven-year hiatus.
 After Step by Step, he quoted Clive Davis as telling him, "We really want you to put more vocals on your records", which Lorber thought was a mistake.

 Lorber's keyboard work appeared in the video game Castlevania: Symphony of the Night.
 His input can be heard during the game's closing theme song "I Am the Wind" (which also featured the saxophonist Gerald Albright).

 Two greatest hits compilation albums were released in 2000 and 2002.
 Flipside (2005) was nominated for a Grammy Award in the Best Pop Instrumental Album category.
 At the 56th Annual Grammy Awards, his 2013 album Hacienda was nominated for Best Pop Instrumental Album.
 In 2018, he received a Grammy for his album Prototype in the Best Contemporary Instrumental Album category.

 Lorber has done extensive production and session work for other musicians, including Dave Koz, Eric Benét, Herb Alpert, Carol Duboc and Laura Branigan.
 He hosts a show on Sirius Satellite Radio.